-Table 6 describes the advantages and disadvantages of using System Manager or repos_copy for deployment.
+Table 6 on page 76 describes the advantages and disadvantages of using System Manager or repos_copy for deployment.
 Evaluate the two interfaces and use whichever one is best suited to your needs.

 Table 6.
 Advantages and disadvantages of System Manager and repos_copy in deployment